 Michigan State University

-During the summer of 2021, she will intern for the Aviation Market Segment of L3Harris Technologies.
+During the summer of 2021, she interned with A&R Logistics as a Market/Supply Chain Intern, conducting research on international markets, as well as potential mergers and acquisitions along the domestic and international plastic and chemical supply chains.
 Previously, she worked for the State of Michigan Central Procurement Services as a Technology and Commodities Procurement Research Intern.

 University of Illinois at Urbana-Champaign